Accurate Computation of Marginal Data Densities Using Variational Bayes: Introduction

-An early proposal (harmonic mean MDDE) by \cite{Newton1994} to set $h(\theta)=p(\theta)$ did not satisfy this condition whenever the prior density had fatter tails than the posterior.
-This led later researchers to propose weighting densities such that their support is a subset of the posterior density's support.
-For example, \cite{Geweke1999} proposed using a truncated multivariate normal density and \cite{Sims2008} used a truncated elliptical density as the weighting function.
-These methods require some arbitrary choices regarding the truncation and can require many draws from the posterior distribution to achieve a reasonable numerical precision.
-Another solution has been to change the space of the weighting function through analytical integration \citep[see][]{Raftery2007,FuentesAlberoMelosi2013}.
+where parameters $a$, $b$, and $\nu$ are determined as in \cite{Sims2008}.
+Compared to \citeauthor{Geweke1999}'s weighting function, the proposal of \citeauthor{Sims2008} involves more computational costs, mainly associated with finding the mode of the posterior distribution.
+However, it offers improved numerical efficiency especially for models with posterior distributions of nonstandard shapes.
+These methods require some arbitrary choices regarding the truncation and can require many draws from the posterior distribution to achieve reasonable numerical precision.

+Another solution has been to change the space of the weighting function through analytical integration \citep[see, e.g.,][]{FuentesAlberoMelosi2013}.
 However, this suggestion is applicable only if appropriate analytical integration is possible for a given model.
 Finally, \cite{Lenk2009} proposed correcting the harmonic mean MDDE by using the ratio of the prior and posterior probabilities on an appropriately defined subset of the support of posterior density.
-This solution leads to desirable properties of the estimator such as having a~finite variance.\footnote{See \ref{app:Lenk} for the computational details about this estimator.
-See also \cite{Pajor2016} who applies the same strategy to the arithmetic mean MDDE.
+This solution leads to desirable properties of the estimator such as having a~finite variance.\footnote{See also \cite{Pajor2016} who applies the same strategy to the arithmetic mean MDDE.
 Another paper attempting to correct harmonic mean estimator is \cite{raftery2006estimating}.}

-Our proposal for RIS MDDE is to use the output from variational Bayes (VB) estimation as the weighting function.
+Our proposal for the RIS MDDE is to use the output from variational Bayes (VB) estimation as the weighting function.
 The objective of VB estimation is to approximate the posterior density with another density that is tractable.
-The VB approximate posterior density is optimal in the sense that it minimizes the KL distance from this density to the posterior density.
-We show that a density constructed in this way, under some mild regularity conditions, is dominated by the posterior density, i.e., has a support that is a subset of the support of the posterior density and, thus, is a good candidate for a weighting function for the RIS MDDE.
+The VB approximate posterior density is optimal in the sense that it minimizes the KL divergence from this density to the posterior density.
+We show that a density constructed in this way, under some mild regularity conditions, is dominated by the posterior density, i.e., it has a~support that is a subset of the support of the posterior density and, thus, is a good candidate for a weighting function for the RIS MDDE.